fedorstepanovv/fedorstepanovv/README.md

 - 👋 Hi, I’m @fedorstepanovv
 - 👀 I’m interested in mobile development.
-- 🌱 I’m currently using Flutter to create my product.
+- 🌱 I’m currently using Flutter to create my products.
-- 📫 You can reach me through social networks. @createdonothate - telegram. @fedorstepanovv - instagram.
+- 📫 You can reach me through social networks. @fedorstepanovv - telegram. @fedorstepanovv - instagram.

 <!---
 fedorstepanovv/fedorstepanovv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.